krischal111/dharmashala/Subjects/Communication-System/syllabus.md

 ## Course Objectives

-To introduce the students to the principles and building blocks of nalog and digital communication systems.
+To introduce the students to the principles and building blocks of analog and digital communication systems.

 ## Theory